Evaluation of the Effect of Inhaled Salbutamol in the Treatment of Neonates with a Diagnosis of TTN

 Abstract

-Introduction: Transient tachypnea of the newborn (TTN), the most common cause of transient respiratory distress in neonates, occurs due to insufficient or delayed absorption of fetal alveolar fluid immediately after birth.
+Background: Transient tachypnea of the newborn (TTN), the most common cause of transient respiratory distress in neonates, occurs due to insufficient or delayed absorption of fetal alveolar fluid immediately after birth.
 Given the limited number of studies evaluating the effectiveness of inhaled salbutamol in TTN patients, this study aimed to assess the therapeutic effects of inhaled salbutamol and to investigate its potential side effects.

 Keywords